jon-acker/collaborator/README.md

 Configuring src and spec folders:
 =====================================

 By default grunt-spec assumes src/ and spec/ folders in relation to where grunt-spec is run.
-To override the defaults, add the following to your Gruntfile.js:
+To override the defaults modify your Gruntfile.js:
 ```
 grunt.initConfig({
     gruntSpec: {